Dead woman's husband in Walker County arrested on parole violation

 The officer in charge of Cole's case at the DCS office was on hand in Gordon County to take custody of the parolee when he arrived to turn himself in to authorities.

-Walker County Sheriff's Office was also on hand to transport Cole back to its facilities.
+Walker County Sheriff's Office employees were also on hand to take Cole back to its facilities.
 Cole will be held in that facility while awaiting Georgia Board of Pardons and Paroles decision regarding whether to revoke parole or return the parolee to parole status.

 Hayes said that Bobby Jay Cole's parole violation will result in him being held without bond in the Walker County jail until a disposition of the parole violation charges can be made by the DCS.